 Monmouth University Library’s rare book collection supports the academic mission of the University and is developed primarily as a teaching tool for student researchers.
 Acquisitions are made to strengthen the teaching curricula of Monmouth University.
 Despite its utilitarian focus, Special Collections possesses many beautiful and rare works from important writers such as John Milton, Virginia Woolf, Charles Dickens, Lewis Carroll, Jane Austen, William Blake, William Shakespeare, Dante Alighieri, Nathaniel Hawthorne, and many others.
 Just a few highlights include an early printing of the , a Paris and Company first edition of James Joyce's , and exceptional works from the sixteenth-century Aldine Press.
 The collection also boasts numerous rare works on the development of the Bible in English, and very fine selections of children’s literature.

-The Mumford Collection, located within the special collections reading room at Monmouth University Library, contains over 3500 books and artifacts comprising the personal library of Lewis Mumford – the only one of its kind anywhere.
+The Mumford Collection, located within the special collections reading room at Monmouth University Library, contains over 3500 books and ephemera comprising the personal library of Lewis Mumford – the only one of its kind anywhere.
 To access a catalog of Lewis Mumford's personal book annotations click here.

 The New Jersey Collection encompasses some 3100 books, periodicals, and cataloged documents pertaining to New Jersey, with particular emphasis on Monmouth County.
-No appointment is necessary to use the collection.
+No appointment is necessary to use this collection.